 All Tube trains have priority seats for disabled people, elderly travellers and those less able to stand.
 If you need to sit down for the journey, you can ask any passenger in these designated spaces for a seat.
 Disabled London residents can apply for a “Please offer me a seat” badge.

-Download the TfL Oyster app on your smartphone to buy adult-rate travelcards, top up your pay as you go credit and check your balance.
+Download the TfL Oyster app to your smartphone to buy adult-rate travel cards, top up your pay-as-you-go credit and check your balance.

 London Overground and trains